Rohail999/Multiple_Regression/README.md

 Milestones:
 1. May 20: Pre-review version of paper
 2. May 27: Review
+3. May 29: Submission of Final Slides
-3. June 3: Final Presentation
+4. June 3: Final Presentation
-4. June 3: Final Submission of Paper
+5. June 3: Final Submission of Paper